 Classes necessary to create computations and transformations are exposed from the core module.

 Computation signatures

+'''

-class reikna.core.Type (dtype, shape=None, strides=None, offset=0, nbytes=None)
+class reikna.core.Type (dtype, shape=None, strides=None)

 Represents an array or, as a degenerate case, scalar type of a computation parameter.

 shape

+'''

 A tuple of integers.
 Scalars are represented by an empty tuple.